 Roanoke County has continued this program by expanding and updating the storm sewer map of Roanoke County.
 In addition to locating any new storm sewer outfalls, the map has been updated to show the current outfalls and their associated Hydrologic Unit Code (HUC) for the watershed in which they discharge, the names and locations of all the impaired surface waters that receive discharges from these systems, and the estimated acreage draining to the storm sewer outfall.
-Note that for Year 3, there were no new outfalls added.
+Note that for Year 4, there were eleven new outfalls added serving 15.54 acres.
+The pertinent data about each outfall is provided on the attached compact disk under the folder titled BMP 3-1.
+Click on the "Outfall" tab in the spreadsheet.

-An updated and accurate storm drain map identifying all of the municipal separate storm sewers and their components will greatly aid Roanoke County in the discovery of illicit connections and the locations where sediment may be entering the regulated MS4.
-(SED & EC)
+An updated and accurate storm drain map identifying all of the municipal separate storm sewers and their components will greatly aid Roanoke County in the discovery of illicit connections and the locations where sediment and other pollutants may be entering the regulated MS4.
+(SED, EC, and PCBs)